keboola/developers-docs/cli/commands/index.md

 ## Options

-Option is a way to modify the behavior of a command, it can be:
+Options are a way to modify the behavior of a command, they can be:
 - **[Global](#global-options)**, for all commands, see below.
-- **Local**, only for a specific command, see command help.
+- **Local**, only for a specific command, see the command help.

-#### Command-line Flags
+#### Command-line flags

 - Entered as part of the CLI command.
 - One-letter flags start with `-`, for example `-v`.